dmprofe/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 There can be more `else if` blocks.
 The final `else` is optional.

-> [!t]- t: "else if" is not a different or added syntax.
+> [!t] t: "else if" is not a different or added syntax.
 >
 > - "if" and "else" are the only things provided.
 > - But using them this way is much clearer than nesting the if's in their